Zingabopp/BeatSync/README.md

 # Additional Information
 * BeatSync maintains a history file for songs it finds in the feeds.
 This is used to prevent BeatSync from redownloading songs you've deleted.
 It is sorted in descending order by date the song was added to the history.
 This file can safely be deleted (or carefully edited) if you want BeatSync to download songs you've deleted in the past.
+* If you use the SongBrowser plugin, it will not show the playlists in the correct order (i.e. TopRanked and LatestRanked will be out of order).